lucee/Lucee4/README.md

 Welcome to the Lucee CFML Server source code repository.

 Lucee CFML Server, or simply Lucee, is open source software which implements the general-purpose CFML server-side tag and scripting language, often used to create dynamic websites, web applications and intranet systems.
 CFML is a dynamic language supporting multiple programming paradigms and runs on the Java Virtual Machine (JVM).
-Lucee is a open source projec driven by the [Lucee Foundation](http://www.lucee.org) and contributed by multiple companies.
+Lucee is a open source projec driven by the [Lucee Association Switzerland.](http://www.lucee.org) and contributed by multiple companies.

 License/Copyright
 -----------------
 Lucee is a derivate of the Railo Server (c) Project (Version 4.2) that was published under the GNU Lesser General Public License (LGPL) in Version v2.1 .
 Lucee is licensed as LGPL v2.1.
-The "the Railo Company LCC" (TRC) is copyright owner of the intial code in this project, the "Lucee Foundation" (LE) is copyright owner of all the code they added afterwards and with all sigificant changes to the existing code TRC and LE share the copyright.
+The "the Railo Company LCC" (TRC) is copyright owner of the initial code in this project, the "Lucee Association Switzerland" (LAS) is copyright owner of all the code added afterwards and with all significant changes to the existing code TRC and LAS share the copyright.

 Plattform
 ---------